 Resistance training also improves your muscle size and in particular the mitochondria within the muscle.

-The rate of your aerobic efficiency does decrease by 10% after 25 years of age and the ability to use the oxygen to fuel physical activity is further hindered.
+The rate of your aerobic efficiency does decrease by 10% after 25 years of age and the ability to use oxygen to fuel physical activity is further hindered.

 The delivery of the oxygen to the working muscles is further reduced due to the inability of the muscle structure to deal with the physiological overload.

-Let us not forget that your muscle also need to get rid of any waste products such as lactic acid and carbon dioxide which is caused by movement.
+Let us not forget that your muscle also needs to get rid of any waste products such as lactic acid and carbon dioxide which is caused by movement.

 Are you starting to envisage how important muscle tissue really is?

-Hormonal Response to Resistance Exercise
+Hormonal Response To Resistance Exercise

 High intensity (70% + 1RM) compound movements such as squats, deadlifts, clean and snatch with short rest intervals (60 seconds max) can stimulate the production of testosterone, growth hormone and Insulin-like Growth Factor 1(IGF-1).